"The Worm and the

 whatever that might be, of Willie Worm's heroic exploit.

-"Look!" cried Wanda Worm excitedly.
+"Look!" exclaimed Wanda Worm excitedly.

 "Willie has disappeared into nowhere at all!